indieopensource/open-dev-time-block/terms.md

 #### <a id="Time_Left"></a>Time Left

-The assignment must be made clear while there is still enough _Time Left_ to do the work.
+The assignment must be made clear while there is still enough _Time Left Before the Deadline_ to do the work.

 #### <a id="Hours_Left"></a>Hours Left